cresset-template/cresset/README.md

 7. Docker Compose V2 will silently fail if the installed Docker version is too low.
 Update Docker to the latest version (20.10+) to use Docker Compose V2.

+8. Packages with square brackets need to be inside single quotes when installed on Z-shell.
+This is because Z-shell interprets square brackets as regular expressions, unlike bash.
+Example: `python -m pip install 'ray[tune]'`.

 # Desiderata